 Unlike other fashion houses, they refuse to commoditize their production.
 They still work in mid-size factories in France, where a single artisan sees through the production of a particular good to the end.

 Hermes has been on one of the leading propagators of animation in their messaging.
-From their timeline, it is evident that they started of with Top of the Funnel approaches for their Holiday messaging, the earliest one dating back to 2013, where they used their iconic packaging as a character to celebrate the solstice.
+From their timeline, it is evident that they started of with Top of the Funnel approaches for their Holiday messaging, the earliest one dating back to 2013, where they used their unique packaging as a character to celebrate the solstice.

 Sharing this creative fashion marketing idea from Hermes: